Mike Yastrzemski Player Props: Giants vs. Cubs

 - Yastrzemski is batting .253 with 11 doubles, a triple, six home runs and 14 walks.

-- He has scored in 23 games this season (54.8%), including multiple runs in four games.
+- He has scored in 23 games this year (53.5%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.